The Effects of Linear Matter Power Spectrum Enhancement on Dark Matter Substructure: Physical Effects

 Figure~\ref{fig:m_c} shows the $c_{\mathrm{eff}}$--$M_{\mathrm{peak}}$ relation for subhalos in our CDM and $k_0=22.8$ and $41.8~\mathrm{Mpc}^{-1}$ Bump simulations.
 Subhalos in the Bump simulations are generally more concentrated than their CDM counterparts, reaching $c_{\mathrm{eff}}\approx 50$, whereas the most concentrated CDM subhalos have $c_{\mathrm{eff}}\approx 30$.
 This enhancement is most pronounced at $M_{\mathrm{peak}}\approx 10^{9.5}~M_{\mathrm{\odot}}$ in the $k_0=22.8~\mathrm{Mpc}^{-1}$ case and at $M_{\mathrm{peak}}\approx 10^8~M_{\mathrm{\odot}}$ in the $k_0=41.8~\mathrm{Mpc}^{-1}$.
 This reflects the shift of the peak in the underlying transfer function between the two scenarios and aligns with the mass scales where the respective SHMFs are most strongly enhanced relative to CDM.
 The concentration distribution for the $k_0=32.1~\mathrm{Mpc}^{-1}$ model peaks at intermediate masses, as expected.

 We find that this behavior is similar in the Bump + Cutoff scenario, although the high-$c_{\mathrm{eff}}$ region of Figure~\ref{fig:m_c} is somewhat less populated in these models.
-Meanwhile, subhalos in the Cutoff runs systematically shift toward smaller $c_{\mathrm{eff}}$ than CDM due to $P(k)$ suppression, consistent with the results in \cite{Nadler241213065} for simulations of self-interacting dark matter models with $P(k)$ suppression but without late-time scattering.
+Meanwhile, subhalos in the Cutoff runs systematically shift toward smaller $c_{\mathrm{eff}}$ compared to CDM due to $P(k)$ suppression, consistent with the results in \cite{Nadler241213065} for simulations of self-interacting DM models with $P(k)$ suppression but without late-time scattering.
 Across all $P(k)$ scenarios and values of $k_0$, we find that differences in the $c_{\mathrm{eff}}$--$M_{\mathrm{peak}}$ relation relative to CDM are similar when considering isolated halos rather than subhalos.

 The response of the mass--concentration relation to $P(k)$ enhancement and/or suppression can thus be used to place constraints that are complementary to---but not entirely independent of---constraints from (sub)halo abundances.
-This idea has recently been used to constrain cosmologies where $P(k)$ is affected over a range of scales using dwarf galaxy stellar velocity dispersions~\citep{Esteban230604674,Dekker211113137} and strong-lensing substructure~\citep{Gilman211203293}.
+This idea has recently been used to constrain cosmologies where $P(k)$ is affected over a range of scales using dwarf galaxy stellar velocity dispersions~\citep{Esteban230604674,Dekker240704198} and strong-lensing substructure~\citep{Gilman211203293}.
 It will be interesting to revisit this signature to probe models with localized features in $P(k)$.